timonweb/django-generate-scaffold/README.md

         $ python manage.py generatescaffold blogs --model Post ...
 Generates views, etc. for Post

+- If you want date-based generic view to be generated, you should add `--with-archives` or `-a` option to the command, like this:

+        $ python manage.py generatescaffold blogs --with-archives --model Post ...
+Generates views (including date-based views), etc. for Post

+- or even better, use the short version:

+        $ python manage.py generatescaffold blogs -am Post ...
+Generates views (including date-based views), etc. for Post

 - Note that if the model specified with the `--model` option has a `DateField` or a `DateTimeField`, date-based generic views will be generated based on that field.
 To specify a specific field to use,